 I’d be lying if I said I was as stoked as Pete.
 No, I was confused, and concerned.
 I didn’t exactly know what I had just got myself into, and I was worried that I was going to end up in trouble.
 I was 14, and my bedtime was 10 pm on school nights, which it was.
 It was going to be difficult for me to get out at 11 and go talk to ghosts.

 Funny, though, that I wasn’t concerned with my ability to see ghosts at all even though I had never seen one.
 But Grandma had told me I had the gift, and just because I hadn’t seen any ghosts, yet, didn’t mean I couldn’t see one when I bumped into it.
 As much as you can bump into ghosts.
 At least I knew there was going to be a ghost, and surely that was going to make it easier for me to see it, too.

 “You’ll know when the time is right,” Grandma had told me.

 I went home and started to plan my getaway.
 I knew it was going to be hard to leave my room without Mom noticing but it wasn’t impossible.
 She often fell asleep in front of the TV after I’d gone to bed, and if I got up quietly, there was a chance she wouldn’t wake up when I left, and hopefully not when I got back home, either.

 When I got home, I packed a notepad and two pens – you can never be too careful – into a backpack, which I threw in our hall, against the wall.
-I put a show on top of it so Mom wouldn’t think there was anything special about it.
+I put a shoe on top of it so Mom wouldn’t think there was anything special about it.
 I got my bike and left it leaning against a street light outside our apartment building, ready to go.

 And then I practiced seeing ghosts a little bit.
 I thought I saw something in my Mom’s bedroom.